Is your Scheme ready for Fast Track?

 To make this tool easier to use we have simplified the Fast Track tests (and the scheme information needed to do them) in the following ways:

-Technical provisions test: assuming that the Scheme's technical provisions basis is in line with the prescribed Fast Track low dependency funding basis assumptions aside from the discount rate.
+Assuming that the Scheme's technical provisions basis is in line with the prescribed Fast Track low dependency funding basis assumptions aside from the discount rate.
 A simple basis switch is performed to convert the technical provisions into the gilts+0.5% p.a. low dependency liabilities.

-Recovery plan test: allowing for regular annual deficit reduction contributions over a fixed recovery plan length.
+Allowing for regular annual deficit reduction contributions over a fixed recovery plan length.
 Recovery plans with 'back-ended loaded' contributions are unlikely to be allowed in Fast Track.

-Future service duration: we make no allowance for future service duration in the tests.
+We make no allowance for future service duration in the tests.

 For further information please get in touch with one of our experts or your usual Hymans Robertson contact.